eclipse-che4z/che-che4z-lsp-for-hlasm/docs/Build-instructions.md

 Mac OS
 ------

 We have only built the project on MacOS 10.14.
-In order to successfully build, we require LLVM 8 (it can be installed by using homebrew).
+In order to successfully build, first install LLVM 8 using homebrew.

 The project can be built with a snippet like this: